 When parents and teachers communicate effectively, it provides an opportunity for children to reach their maximum potential both inside and outside of the classroom.
-Parent-teacher conferences may be the first time that you and your child’s teacher can discuss your child’s education and development.
+Parent-teacher conferences may be the first time that you and your child’s teacher can discuss your child’s development.
 Parents and teachers alike should use the meeting as an opportunity to establish a healthy relationship for developing a shared goal that focuses on helping your child have the most rewarding school experience possible.

 The final part of a parent-teacher conference typically addresses any plans to help your child work through academic or classroom difficulties as a means to ensure their continued success.
 The teacher may suggest specific at-home exercises if there is a need for improvement in a certain area.
-Alternatively, they may recommend extra projects or artistic activities to prevent boredom for advanced learners.
+Alternatively, they may recommend extra projects or artistic activities to prevent disengagement for advanced learners.
 It’s important to realize that academic success is more than a grade.
 Academic achievement has to do with the comprehensive understanding of skills and concepts being taught in an educational environment—much more than a single score.

 Following up after a parent-teacher conference is just as important as attending one.
 Encourage your child’s teacher to provide you with an alternative means of communication such as a telephone number or email address.
 The purpose of the initial parent-teacher conference is merely to begin the conversation—the start of a continued discussion.
 But, the communication should not stop there.
 Parent-teacher communication is most effective when it promotes a lasting relationship that helps to measure your child’s growth and development.
 For example, parents and teachers will often establish a spring goal during a fall conference.
 Once spring arrives, parents and teachers meet again to reflect a child’s development over the course of those months.